SkalyIO/Freighter/Library/FRPC_README.md

 ## How the crypto works

-### Assumtions
+### Assumptions

 Let Alice be the channel owner, and Bob the subscriber.

-- Alice makes a `SIKEp503`-private/public keypair and hashes the public key to become a readable IOTA adress.
+- Alice makes a `SIKEp503`-private/public keypair and hashes the public key to become a readable IOTA address.
 - Alice posts the public key on the address she just hashed from the public key.
 - Alice posts the address on any public and untrusted channel (i.e social media).
 This is effectively her decentralized email address.
 - Bob dials Alice's address and posts a handshake on Alice's channel address.